omairnasri/SplunkSample/README.md

 The source folder contains the controller and service logic.

 ##### Controller
 The controller logic involves reading in the log text data, and handle the routing logic.
+The controller is a higher level component in comparison to the Service component, which does the heavy lifting.

 ##### Service
 The service component includes methods to abstract away the logic of reading in the log file data and storing it internally.